Kirner's deformity

-Kirner's deformity, also known as dystelephangy, is an uncommon genetic hand malformation which is characterized by a radial and volar curvature of the distal phalange of the fifth (pinky) finger.
+Kirner's deformity, also known as dystelephalangy, is an uncommon genetic hand malformation which is characterized by a radial and volar curvature of the distal phalange of the fifth (pinky) finger.
 It is merely cosmetic and doesn't affect hand function.

 Etymology

 This condition is considered to be a type of isolated brachydactyly.

 A.R.
 Thomas et al. described it as a "dystrophy of the fifth finger".

 History

 This difference was first discovered in 1927 by Kirner et al., when he described a 13-year-old girl with the characteristic radial and volar curvature of the fifth finger's distal phalanx bone.

 Signs and symptoms

 This anomaly is characterized by the painless curvature and "bulbing" of the distal end of the little finger.
 The time of onset varies among people, but the two most common ages of onset are birth and adolescence, although there can be cases where one is already born with a Kirner's deformity that worsens as one grows older (progressive).

 Rarely, multiple fingers (which may or may not include the little finger) may be affected with Kirner's deformity; this is known as polytopic dystelephalangy, and cases like this typically have a strong genetic link.

 Other isolated congenital deformities of the hand can occur alongside this deformity; one such instance is the family described by Erduran et al., which presented both camptodactyly and Kirner's deformity.